yoowook1207/Sung_Wook_Yoo-Portfolio/README.md

 https://github.com/yoowook1207/Sung_Wook_Yoo-Portfolio<br />

-    AS AN avid traveler
+    AS AN web developer applicant
-    I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+    I WANT to make a React.js based portfolio page.
+    SO THAT I can make single-page online portfolio.

 ## Table of Contents